-- Be assigned tents at the Welcome Center or Outfitting Services (First Stop) You will receive a yellow checkout sheet with all required stops. - Return clean crew gear at Outfitting Services.
+- 1. Be assigned tents at the Welcome Center or Outfitting Services (First Stop) You will receive a checkout sheet with all required stops. - Return clean crew gear at Outfitting Services.
 (All items must be clean!)
 Crews will be charged for any damaged or missing items. - 3.
 Remove your equipment from your locker. - 4.
 Take care of your laundry. - 5.
 Eat in the dining hall as indicated on your itinerary. - 6.
-Have an opportunity to buy souvenirs from the Tooth of Time Traders. - 7.
-Participate in the evening awards campfire.
+An opportunity to buy souvenirs from the Tooth of Time Traders. - 7.
+Participate in the Philmont Closing Campfire.

-Crew Leader and Advisor should also:
+Crew Leader and Advisor should also visit:

-- Logistics: Receive certification toward the 50-Miler Award and Triple Crown/Grand Slam from Logistics (need Crew Leader copy). - CHQ Registration: Pick up your crew's items left for safekeeping.
-This is where your Crew Leader should return your wildlife census card and First Aid Log.
-You will also receive your Arrowhead patches once any outstanding trail charges are paid. - 3.
-Tooth of Time Traders: Pay any acquired trail charges. - Mail Room: Pick up and distribute your mail.
+- 1. Logistics: Receive certification toward the 50-Miler Award and Triple Crown/Grand Slam from Logistics (need Crew Leader copy). - CHQ Registration: Pick up your crew's items left for safekeeping.
+This is where your Crew Leader should return your Wildlife Census Card and First Aid Log.
+You will also receive your Arrowhead patches once any outstanding trail charges are paid.

+- 3. Tooth of Time Traders: Pay any acquired trail charges. - 4.
+Mail Room: Pick up and distribute your mail.